moketao/PBEStarling/README.md

 TODO
 ------------
 ###StarlingScene###
-*   add zoom, minZoom, maxZoom
-*   add clipping rectangle (look into - Starling.context.setScissorRectangle )
 *   possibily rename it to DisplayObjectScene to be consistent with pblabs rendering2D

 ###DisplayObjectRenderer ###
 *   add tint/brightness/contrast/hue properties
 *   add blurX/blurY
+*   add hover and up events for StarlingTouchEvent

 ###InputKey ###
 *   add support for starling Touch events